 What other forms of financial assistance are available?

 GAships generally offer a monthly stipend to supplement student living costs.
-To apply for an GAship, visit the online application and submit the required essay.
+To apply for an GAship, check the postings on-line after you arrive on campus.

 For additional external financial aid resources, please visit: